mpyne-navy/dsb-report/dsb-report.md

 -   project schedule and effort management.

-### As a consequence, non-technical managers of programs are expecting results that no high-level language can by Itself deliver. {#as-a-consequence-non-technical-managers-of-programs-are-expecting-results-that-no-high-level-language-can-by-itself-deliver. .unnumbered}
+### As a consequence, non-technical managers of programs are expecting results that no high-level language can by Itself deliver.

 Environments that integrate such tools are not yet available for Ada.
 They are likewise available only piecemeal or not at all for Jovial, C, CMS, Fortran, etc.

-### Acquiring these environments is the next step. {#acquiring-these-environments-is-the-next-step. .unnumbered}
+### Acquiring these environments is the next step.

 The DoD is supporting efforts to develop such environments.
 Environment design is more difficult than language definition.
 Efficient